gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 [3] https://aws.amazon.com/blogs/architecture/creating-an-organizational-multi-region-failover-strategy/

-## Configuring AWS for Upstream projects
+## Configuring locally AWS for Upstream projects

 Normally, in `~/.aws/credentials`, you should already have a profile called `[GigaDB]` that you have used for creating developer environments on AWS.
 You now need two new profiles: